JeevaGowtham-S/COLOR-CONVERSION/README.md

 ## Program:
 python
-# Developed By: JEEVA GOWTHAMS
+# Developed By: JEEVAGOWTHAM S
 # Register Number: 212222230053
 i) Convert BGR and RGB to HSV and GRAY
 ```